 And maybe, this is partially my fault, as one of the Cardinal Rules of traveling is to try not to set your expectations of a place too high based on other people’s experiences.
 That way you’re always pleasantly surprised.
 But the stream of comments about how Prague was everyone’s “favorite city“ flooded my notifications, and resist, I could not.
 The anticipation was real.

 Now first off, Prague is BEAUTIFUL.
 It’s warm, charming, and absolutely breath-taking in some squares.
 Some streets don’t even look real because they’re so picturesque.
 This is what I expected, and my aesthetic needs were graciously met.

 But here’s where things took a turn.

 I did my usual wandering, in my usual aimless manner.
-When traveling in general, I make an effort to blend in when I can, but usually adhere to my typical gypsy attire – blouse, scarf, fedora, and bracelets.
+When traveling in general, I make an effort to blend in when I can, but usually adhere to my typical boho attire – blouse, scarf, fedora, and bracelets.